coingaming/moon_flutter_icons/README.md

 The number in the icon name is an indication of the intended size of the icon where it looks the best.

-### Why are the icons too low on mobile web browsers?

-If that is the case then you need to use the canvaskit renderer when building for web.
-HTML renderer has issues with font rendering (some have been open for years on Flutter GitHub issues).